MPBA/pyphysio/RETHINK.md

 - Used __future__.division in the files

-# TODO check after this
+# TOxDO check after this
 - The algorithms work with rr in ms, have to transform to Series in s
 - I will add a function to validate a Series for working with the library